paudetseis/academic-kickstart/content/authors/admin/_index.md

     institution: Universite de Montreal
     year: 2002

+awards:
+- 2018 Member of the College of New Scholars, Artists and Scientists, *Royal Society of Canada*
+- 2018 Young Scientist of the Year, *Canadian Geophysical Union*

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the